Notes On… The Latex Ball

 As a therapist, I often sit with clients in the aftermath of disconnection, after rejection, after trauma, after being told in countless ways that they do not belong.
 But the Latex Ball tells a different story.
 It says: You belong here; brilliantly, loudly, defiantly.
 The Ball functions as what D.W.
 Winnicott might have called a transitional space, a container where the authentic self can emerge without fear of annihilation.

-The categories are legendary.
-Face, Runway, Sex Siren, Realness, Vogue Performance, but beneath each one is a psychological truth.
+The categories are iconic!
+Face, Runway, Sex Siren, Realness, Vogue Performance.
+But under each one lives something deeper.
 Face is about being seen.
-Realness is about safety.
-Runway is about claiming space.
-Sex Siren is about being desired on your own terms.
-Vogue is about storytelling through the body.
-Narrating what words cannot hold.
+Realness is about feeling safe.
+Runway is about taking up space.
+Sex Siren is about being desired on your terms.
+Vogue is about telling a story through your body when words fall short.
+There is therapeutic power in that.
+Because what is therapy, if not helping someone feel whole again?
+And what is ballroom, if not a sacred space where people remind one another that they already are?

 And I’ll be honest; there is something healing for me too, as a queer clinician of faith, to be in that room.
 To feel the gospel of bass and belonging.
 To remember that our work, whether in the clinic or the ballroom, is not just to reduce harm, but to restore dignity.